Special Treats for Special Days

 “We usually send out candy with the staff.
 We have also done face paints, and we’ve sent out pumpkins and carving kits so they can carve a couple of pumpkins for each group,” said Scott Schill, Development Director.

-In addition, students will get the ingredients to cook a pumpkin for pumpkin pie filling in their pots, complete with whip topping, of course.
+In addition, students will get the ingredients to cook the pumpkin for pumpkin pie filling in their pots, complete with whip topping, of course.

 When a student has a birthday at RCA, staff and other students try to make the day special.
 One of the ways to accomplish this is to give the student a treat.
 Typically, the treats are Ding Dongs or other packaged treats that students can easily take into the field.

 “We always give it to the birthday child with the instructions that they are free to eat it all themselves or they can share it with their group.
 We have had students eat them all, but they are rare.
 In most cases, the joy of the event is enhanced by the person being in a position to share with the others something they can’t get for themselves,” said Scott.